The Best Time to See the Northern Lights in Iceland

 • Can you see the Northern Lights from the Blue Lagoon?

 Northern Lights trips are organized around the country all winter long.
-There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík, of which we recommend the Northern Lights Mystery Tour and Sails, Lights & Winter Nights from Reykjavík.
+There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík, of which we recommend the Northern Lights Mystery Tour and Northern Lights Cruise.
 The ideal location for sightings varies and the local guides are skilled in ‘hunting’ the lights, finding locations where conditions are best for seeing them each night.

 In most cases, chances of catching the Northern Lights are immediately improved outside populated areas, away from city lights.
 That being said, the Aurora can often be seen dancing over the capital and other towns.
 Most hotels around the country offer a special Northern Lights wake-up service, so if lights happen to appear, they will let you know.
 A longer stay in one location will also improve your chances of spotting this magical natural phenomenon.